usnistgov/SDNist/sdnist/report/README.md

        ```
        Output:
        ```
-        usage: __main__.py [-h] [--data-root DATA_ROOT]
+            usage: __main__.py [-h] [--labels LABELS] [--data-root DATA_ROOT] PATH_DEIDENTIFIED_DATASET TARGET_DATASET_NAME
-                           PATH_DEIDENTIFIED_DATASET TARGET_DATASET_NAME

             positional arguments:
               PATH_DEIDENTIFIED_DATASET
-                                Location of deidentified dataset (csv or parquet file) TARGET_DATASET_NAME   Select name of the target dataset that was used to generated given deidentified dataset
+                                    Location of deidentified dataset (csv or parquet file).
+              TARGET_DATASET_NAME   Select name of the target dataset that was used to generated given deidentified dataset.

             options:
-          -h, --help            show this help message and exit --data-root DATA_ROOT
+              -h, --help            show this help message and exit --labels LABELS       A string with a single label or a json file path containing multiple labels and values that uniquely identifies deidentified data
+              --data-root DATA_ROOT
-                                Path of the directory to be used as the root for the target datasets
+                                    Path of the directory to be used as the root for the target datasets.

             Choices for Target Dataset Name:
               [DATASET NAME]        [FILENAME]
               MA                    ma2019
               TX                    tx2019
               NATIONAL              national2019
        ```